The museum celebrates the history, culture and stories of the UAE.

 The journey begins in Al Masar Garden, a 600-metre outdoor gallery inspired by the native landscapes that shaped Sheikh Zayed’s worldview.
 Divided into three zones—desert, oasis and urban—the garden showcases indigenous flora and interactive installations, including a working falaj system and sensory exhibits.
 Twelve striking animal sculptures pay homage to traditional hunting and highlight the importance of native species in Emirati heritage.

-Inside the museum, six permanent galleries unfold a narrative of the UAE’s evolution.
+Inside, more than 3,000 pieces form the collection, with 1,500 on display.
+Six permanent galleries unfold a narrative of the UAE’s evolution.
 Our Beginning reflects on Sheikh Zayed’s legacy, while Through Our Nature explores how geography influenced life across the Emirates.
 To Our Ancestors reveals archaeological finds tracing back 300,000 years.
 Through Our Connections delves into early trade, the Arabic language and Islam’s spread.
 By Our Coasts celebrates the seafaring communities built on fishing, pearling and commerce, and To Our Roots explores the customs and traditions of inland desert life.

 Key highlights include the Abu Dhabi Pearl — one of the oldest known natural pearls — and the Blue Qur’an.
 These pieces are housed alongside archaeological treasures spanning the Palaeolithic to Iron Age, many of which were unearthed by Sheikh Zayed’s early preservation efforts.